Gran Turismo 3: A-Spec: Development and release

 The Aston Martin Vanquish was one of the new cars in the game.

 The game was developed by Kazunori Yamauchi, who had developed the first two games.
+Development on the game began around January 1999, when its predecessor Gran Turismo 2 was still in development.
 Yamauchi collaborated with computer and game peripheral maker Logitech for the game, which resulted in the GT Force steering wheel.
 The wheel features force feedback and was designed specifically for GT3.

 A demo copy of the game under the working title was issued in the PlayStation Festival 2000, allowing players to drive a Mitsubishi Lancer Evolution V in the Seattle Circuit for 120 seconds.
 The game was more or less a beta version of GT3 named Gran Turismo 2000, that was renamed to GT3 A-Spec due to the fact that the game was taking longer to make than planned.

 Compared to Gran Turismo 2, the graphics are greatly improved thanks to the PlayStation 2's hardware, but the number of cars has been drastically reduced in this game due to large work onto graphics, cars structure, detailed statistics of all the cars and the game's release being early in the PlayStation 2's lifespan.
 About 180 cars are featured in this game, rather than 650 in GT2.

 A giveaway launched at the release of the game included various prizes in North America; for example, there was a day at the Skip Barber Racing School, car payments for a month and Gran Turismo themed shirt and hat up for giveaway.